Placement scheme details

 You should plan to take your placement at a time that causes the minimal amount of disruption to your research.
 This will most likely be between months 12 and 24 of your PhD funding period (or part-time equivalent); after you have completed your progression review.

-The Research in Practice placements scheme is student-led, which means you take responsibility for organising your own placement in consultation with your research supervisor.
+The Research in Practice placements scheme is researcher-led, which means you take responsibility for organising your own placement in consultation with your research supervisor.
 The WRDTP will not match you to a project.
 You choose what you do, where you do it, and when you do it.

 Apply for advertised opportunities